Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Representatives for nilpotent orbits

 We have $H|_{V_\gamma} = \diag(\tilde{h}_k, \tilde{h}_{k'}, 0, -\tilde{h}_k, -\tilde{h}_{k'}, 0)$.
 If $k'=0$ then it follows from the bases above that $Xv_1=0$, $Xv_p = v_k$, and $Xv_i = v_{i-1}$ for $1<i<p$, whereas if $k'>0$ then instead $Xv_{k+1}=0$ and $Xv_{p} = v_k + v_{k+k'}$.
 Similarly, if $k'=0$ we have $Xw_p=\frac{r}{2}v_k$, $Xw_k = -\frac{r}{2}v_p-w_p$ and $Xw_i = -w_{i+1}$ for all $1\leq i<k$, whereas if $k'>0$ then instead $Xw_p = \frac{r}{2}v_k-\frac{r}{2}v_{k+k'}$ and $Xw_{k+k'} = \frac{r}{2}v_p-w_p$.
 Using the notation of \eqref{E:sobasis}, we may thus write the restriction of $X$ to $V_\gamma$ as the sum of positive root vectors

 where if $k'=0$ we omit the two terms in which $k+k'$ appears as a subscript.
-Similarly, we determine that $Y|_{V_{\gamma}}$ is a linear combination (with coefficients in $\R^\times$ if $p>h$) of the root vectors omitting the terms in parentheses when $k'=0$.
+Similarly, $Y|_{V_{\gamma}}$ is a linear combination (with coefficients in $\R^\times$) of the root vectors omitting the terms in parentheses when $k'=0$.

 Making suitable choices of disjoint bases $B_\gamma$, for each $\gamma \in \Gamma_\labelpairs$, yields another split quadratic subspace $V_{\labelpairs}=\oplus_{\gamma \in \Gamma_\labelpairs}V_\gamma\subseteq V$.